phetsims/paper-land/docs/use/tutorial.md

 ### Editor: If you're comfortable with JavaScript and reading API documents

+Create new paper programs from the Camera interface (Spaces and Programs on the sidebar).
+You can copy an existing program from any other Space or start from a fresh template.

+Once created, you can edit them in the Editor!

-On the camera page you'll find a link to the program editor for your space (this is a good link to share with other people who are collaborating on your space).
+On the Camera interface you'll find a link to the Editor for your space (this is a good link to share with other people who are collaborating on your Space).
+Each space will need its own Editor window opened.
+You can tell which space you are in from the query parameter at the end of the Editor page URL (e.g., `../editor.html?my-space`)

-Open that link (make sure you keep the camera page open at all times) and select Hello World from the drop down menu.
-If that page is in the projector's view, it will now have a rectangular border around it that matches the "Editor color" you see on your editor page.
-This is a useful indicator in situations where many people have editors open simultaneously.
+Open that link (make sure you keep the Camera page open at all times) and select your Program from the list.

 ![The program editor](../assets/camera-view.png)

 Make some changes in the editor (try changing what text gets drawn on the canvas for starters) and click the "save" button.
-The changes should now be reflected in the output of the projector.
+The changes should now be reflected in the output of the Board or Projector pages.

+When you're ready to print that program as a real piece of paper, click the Printer icon beside the program name on the Camera page.
+Place the newly printed paper in your webcam's view.

+!!! note
-If you want to make a new program, click "print as new paper" and place the newly printed paper in the projector's view.
-Also note that Paper Programs looks for a comment on the first line of the file and uses that as the program's name.
+      Paper Playground looks for a comment on the first line of the file and uses that as the program's name.
+It will use the keywords on the second line for search purposes.

-At this point you should have everything you need to build a collborative Paper Programs workspace.
-Look at the API reference (available on the editor page) for more information about the APIs available to your programs.
+At this point you should have everything you need to start building a collaborative Paper Playground "play" Space and a working interactive paper program experience!
+Look at the [Board API reference](board-api.md) for more information about the functions available to your programs.